A Content Calendar Will Boost Your Business

 If you already have planned what you’re going to post, you don’t have to spend time thinking about it moments before you post.

-Taking an hour or two to plan ahead for the next week is much more efficient than waiting until an hour before you post and spending it worrying about what to write.
+It saves you waiting until an hour before you post and spending it worrying about what to write.

 2. Find your ideal content mix